ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 The latter is ruled by vowels, which can vary in duration and chain into diphthongs (and even triphthongs!), while its word stress is pretty unpredictable.

 I knew from the beginning I can’t be too dogmatic about the process.
-I allowed certain deviations (such as treating some diphthongs as if they were), focussing on the placement of the caesura and retaining the overall rhythm.
+I allowed certain deviations (such as treating some diphthongs as if they were single vowels), and focussed instead on the placement of the caesura and retaining the overall rhythm.

 And so the Polish: